masouduut94/volleyball_analytics/README.md

 Development
 ---------
 The whole project is developed with python 3.11.
+The requirements can be found in `requirements.txt`.

-The running scripts to make demos are listed here:
+There are several scripts that can run the models and output demos that are listed here:

 - `src/demo.py`: It uses both video classification + yolo in the inference code and outputs the demos just like the ones shared here.